-- 2. Occupationally, the largest job increases from 2019 to 2030 will be found in installation and repair positions.
-They are expected to account for almost two-thirds of added jobs in the growth subsectors.
+- 1. Geographically, net job growth from 2019 to 2030 is evenly distributed as each of the five regions across the State sees an increase of at least 10,000 net new jobs.
+This finding indicates that job growth will occur across the New York State and each of the regions should consider workforce development efforts and training to supply a well-prepared labor force for these growing positions. - 2.
+Occupationally, in the growth sub-sectors, the largest job increases from 2019 to 2030 will be found in installation and repair positions.
+They are expected to account for over half of added jobs in this time period.
 This finding indicates that additional research should likely be done to understand the education and training resources that lead into these positions and the different career pathways that can be found in this category of occupations. - 3.
-The wage profile of jobs in the four sectors shows the largest increase from 2019 to 2030 in middle wage positions (\$28 to \$37 an hour4), while high wage (>\$37 an hour) and low wage positions (<\$28 an hour) could experience declines.
+The wage profile of jobs in the four sectors shows the largest increase from 2019 to 2030 in middle wage positions (\$28 to \$37 an hour), while high wage (>\$37 an hour) and low wage positions (<\$28 an hour) experienced a net increase in jobs but make up a smaller portion of the four-sector workforce in 2030.
 This finding goes against national and statewide trends that have seen middle wage positions decline over the last decade.
 It is also important to note that these wage projections are based on current BLS data but could change depending on the addition of transition policies that include high road labor standards and practices, such as those envisioned in the Climate Act.

-For more detailed information on the results of the SEO and workforce analyses, please go to pages 102 and 121 of the report.
+For more detailed information on the results of the SEO and workforce analyses, please go to pages 82 and 97 of the report.